serbent/ca-workrepo/59-60/README.md

-`kubectl -n kube-system get pod kube-controller-manager -o yaml`
+`kubectl -n kube-system get pod kube-controller-manager-minikube -o yaml`

 edit the yaml to add this to the list of commands: